clickonmedia/interactive-longform-articles/README.md

 1. Upload the unzipped plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Add a new post and select "Interactive article" as the template on the right sidebar
+3. Add a new post or page and select "Interactive article" as the template on the right sidebar
 4. Add sections for the article.
 For each section, choose:
 ... * Section type
 ... * Background